 TMJ Risk Factors

 Some problems can increase your risk of developing a TMJ disorder.
-The most common factors that increase your risk include:
+These are the most common factors that increase your risk.

-• Arthritis: Osteoarthritis and rheumatoid arthritis can affect the temporomandibular joint, causing pain, swelling, and stiffness.
-These conditions can gradually wear down the joint or inflame the tissues around it.
+Osteoarthritis and rheumatoid arthritis can affect the TMJ.
+These issues can causes pain, swelling, and stiffness.
+They can gradually wear down the joint or inflame the tissues around it.
 People with arthritis may notice jaw discomfort that worsens with chewing or talking.

-• Poor Posture: Forward head posture, slouching, or neck strain can affect how your jaw sits and moves.
+Forward head posture, slouching, or neck strain can affect how your jaw sits and moves.
 Poor posture can increase tension in the jaw muscles and worsen TMJ symptoms.
-Paying attention to your posture, especially when sitting at a desk or using a phone, can help reduce jaw pain.
+Be sure you pay attention to your posture, especially when sitting at a desk or using a phone.
+Keeping your screen in your line of sight can help reduce neck and shoulder pain.

 TMJ Treatment in Worcester, MA